Skip to main content

 Working with actions

-Let's open our demo.
-And select the Save button in the designer, as in the screenshot below.
+Let's open our demo and select the Save button in the designer, as shown in the screenshot below.
 In the right panel, select the "Actions" tab.

 Actions 01